 Background Context: There are few reports of changes in global sagittal alignment and corresponding factors like hand grip strength (HGS) and muscle performance tests to detect changes in global sagittal alignment after surgery for lumbar spinal stenosis (LSS).

-Purpose: The purpose of the study was to determine whether HGS can be a useful predictive marker of global sagittal alignment changes after decompression with fusion surgery for LSS.
+Purpose The purpose of the study was to determine whether HGS can be a useful predictive marker of global sagittal alignment changes after decompression with fusion surgery for LSS.

 Study Design: This is a retrospective observational study.